-- The configuration screen should clearly explain the value of the experience and how to configure the tab.
+- The configuration screen must clearly explain the value of the experience and how to configure the tab.

-- The configuration process should always provide a way for users to continue not dead-end the user experience.
-For example, do not show an empty board after the user has configured the tab
+- The configuration process must always provide a way for the users to continue and not end the user experience.
+For example, do not show an empty board after the user has configured the tab.

-- The user sign-in process must be part of the configuration process and should complete in the Tab UI.
-After the user has completed configuration and loaded your tab, no further action should be required.
+- The user sign-in process must be a part of the configuration process.
+Ensure to complete it in the Tab UI.
+After the user has completed the configuration and loaded the tab, no further action is required.

 - Don't show your entire webpage within the sign-in configuration pop-up window.

-- A user should always be able to finish the configuration experience, even if they can’t immediately find the content they’re looking for.
+- A user must always be able to finish the configuration experience, even if they can’t immediately find the content they’re looking for.

-- The configuration experience should provide options for the user to find their content, pin a URL, or create new content if it doesn’t exist.
+- The configuration experience must provide options for the user to find their content, pin a URL, or create new content if it doesn’t exist.

 - The configuration experience must remain within the Teams context.
 The user shouldn’t have to leave the configuration experience to create content and then return to Teams to pin it.

 - Use the available viewport area efficiently.
 Do not waste it on using huge logos inside the configuration pop up.